anoraktrend/BAL/README.md

 - No Attribution by default

-- Contributors listed in the license itself
+- Contributors listed in a Metadata file.

 The "license" file here is an example of it in use, this license is actually licensed under CC0.